Vector Search & RAG: A Practical Mental Model for Semantic and Conversational Search

 Semantic Search

-As we saw earlier we use Vector Searching as a tool to implement Semantic Search, in order to achieve this, we have two important steps which we will describe below and will give you a better picture of how everything is pulled together when a user makes a search.
+As we saw earlier we use Vector Searching as a technique we use to implement Semantic Search, and in order to achieve this, we have two important steps, the indexing phase and the actual search phase.

 Indexing phase